Should You Invest in Vertiv Holdings Co (VRT) Now?

 VRT) stock’s latest price update

-Vertiv Holdings Co (NYSE: VRT) has seen a decline in its stock price by -1.76 in relation to its previous close of 12.49.
-However, the company has experienced a -1.29% decline in its stock price over the last five trading sessions.
+The stock of Vertiv Holdings Co (NYSE: VRT) has increased by 4.52 when compared to last closing price of 12.18.
+Despite this, the company has experienced a 1.27% gain in its stock price over the last five trading sessions.

 VRT’s Market Performance

-VRT’s stock has fallen by -1.29% in the past week, with a monthly drop of -10.89% and a quarterly drop of -11.98%.
-The volatility ratio for the week is 3.76% while the volatility levels for the last 30 days are 4.00% for Vertiv Holdings Co The simple moving average for the past 20 days is -5.61% for VRT’s stock, with a -6.08% simple moving average for the past 200 days.
+VRT’s stock has risen by 1.27% in the past week, with a monthly drop of -3.78% and a quarterly drop of -18.03%.
+The volatility ratio for the week is 4.01% while the volatility levels for the last 30 days are 3.78% for Vertiv Holdings Co The simple moving average for the last 20 days is -1.23% for VRT stock, with a simple moving average of -2.83% for the last 200 days.

 Analysts’ Opinion of VRT